Cycling in the French Alps: What gears should I use?

 You are coming to cycle the Alps to enjoy it...... not endure it.

-With the latest Ultegra and Dura Ace set ups its now possible to have a much wider gear ratio.
-I've now moved to 52/36 11/34 which allows me to pedal down the mountains and also have one in reserve for those brutal climbs such as the Romme, Plateau des Glieres and the Colle San Carlos
+Our recommendation is that you kit yourself our with either a compact or semi-compact set up.
+Personally, with the latest Ultegra and Dura Ace set up I've now moved to 52/36 11/34 which not only provides a much wider gear ratio for climbing, it also allows me to pedal down the mountains and also have one in reserve for those brutal climbs such as the Romme, Plateau des Glieres and the Colle San Carlos